Price Qty

 More advanced projection systems can automatically change their aspect ratio by using masking, covering parts of the screen dynamically to match the formatting of source content.

-To fill in the ultra-wide screen you’re using, you can make use of image zoom so that the black bars fall outside the screen.
-However, this could compromise image resolution by blowing up unwanted details and may also have a negative effect on brightness.
+To fill in an ultra-wide screen, you can make use of image zoom so that the black bars fall outside the screen.
+However, this could compromise image resolution by blowing up unwanted details and may have a negative effect on brightness.
 If you want to avoid this, more advanced projectors are compatible with anamorphic lenses that change the image to fit just right on ultra-wide screens.

 Screen Material Properties